 Jobs with the South Dakota Highway Patrol

-Those who wish to obtain jobs as State Troopers in South Dakota must be 21 years on or before their hiring data.
+State troopers in South Dakota must be 21 years on or before their hire date.
 A high school diploma or GED is required, and applicants must have uncorrected 20/20 vision.
 The first step in applying to become a member of the South Dakota Highway Patrol is to take a written exam.
 The next step is an interview and physical assessment.
-Successful applicants undergo 24 weeks of academy training to become State Troopers in South Dakota.
-Read more information about how to become a State Trooper in South Dakota.
+Successful applicants undergo 24 weeks of academy training to become state troopers in South Dakota.

 Jobs with Sheriff’s Departments in South Dakota

-Pennington County: The 370 employees of the Pennington County Sheriff’s Office provide services to over 100,000 people in Pennington County.
-To obtain jobs as Sheriff’s Deputies in Pennington County, applicants must be 21 years old and have a high school diploma or GED.
-They must also be certified law enforcement officers.
+The over 400 employees of the Pennington County Sheriff’s Office provide services to over 100,000 people in Pennington County.
+Sheriff’s deputy applicants in Pennington County must be 21 years old and have a high school diploma or GED.

 Jobs with Municipal Police Departments in South Dakota